SynBrain: Enhancing Visual-to-fMRI Synthesis via Probabilistic Representation Learning: Experimental Settings

 We conduct experiments on the Natural Scenes Dataset (NSD)~\cite{nsd}, a large-scale fMRI dataset in which 8 subjects viewed natural images from the COCO dataset~\cite{COCO} across approximately 40 hours of scanning.
 Following MindSimulator~\cite{bao2025mindsimulator}, we focus on 4 subjects (Sub-1, Sub-2, Sub-5, Sub-7) who completed all experimental sessions.
 For each subject, we use 9,000 unique images for training and evaluate on a shared set of 1,000 test images, each presented across 3 trials to account for response variability.
 See Appendix~\ref{sec:NSD} for additional dataset details.

 \textbf{Implementation Details. } We adopt the pretrained OpenCLIP ViT-bigG/14 model~\cite{clip} as a frozen visual encoder to extract semantic embeddings from visual stimuli.
 Our model is implemented and trained on 4 NVIDIA A100 GPUs (40GB memory per GPU), with training completed within 2 hours.
+Note that a single NVIDIA A100 GPU is sufficient to train a variant of SynBrain ($d$=1024) with trivial performance degradation (see Appendix Table~\ref{tab:ablation_downblock} for details).

-\textbf{Training Settings. } We investigate visual-to-fMRI synthesis under two distinct settings.
-Additionally, we explore leveraging the generated fMRI signals for the decoding task in a few-shot setting.
+\textbf{Training Settings. } We explore visual-to-fMRI synthesis across two settings and assess whether the generated fMRI signals can effectively support decoding in few-shot scenarios.

-\textbf{1) Subject-specific full-data (40-hour) training:} In this setting, we train BrainVAE using the AdamW optimizer with $(\beta_1, \beta_2) = (0.9, 0.999)$, a learning rate of $1 \times 10^{-4}$, weight decay of $0.05$, and a batch size of $24$.
+\textbf{i) Subject-specific full-data (40-hour) training:} In this setting, we train BrainVAE using the AdamW optimizer with $(\beta_1, \beta_2) = (0.9, 0.999)$, a learning rate of $1 \times 10^{-4}$, weight decay of $0.05$, and a batch size of $24$.
 We apply \textit{early stopping} to prevent overfitting.
 The S2N Mapper is optimized with identical hyperparameters and trained for 50,000 steps.

-\textbf{2) Novel-subject few-shot (1-hour) adaptation:} In this setting, we retain the same training protocol as for source subjects but adopt a parameter-efficient strategy.
+\textbf{ii) Novel-subject few-shot (1-hour) adaptation:} In this setting, we retain the same training protocol as for source subjects but adopt a parameter-efficient strategy.
 Specifically, we finetune the entire BrainVAE while updating only the MLP submodules in S2N Mapper’s Transformer architecture.

-\textbf{3) Data augmentation for few-shot fMRI-to-Image decoding:} In this setting, we follow the few-shot experimental protocol of MindEye2, with one key modification: we augment the limited real fMRI data using synthetic fMRI signals generated from unseen images, thereby expanding the training set.
+\textbf{iii) Data augmentation for few-shot fMRI-to-Image decoding:} In this setting, we follow the few-shot experimental protocol of MindEye2, with one key modification: we augment the limited real fMRI data using synthetic fMRI signals generated from unseen images, thereby expanding the training set.
 This setting helps to validate the quality of synthesized fMRI signals.

 \textbf{Evaluation Metrics. } We assess model performance across three complementary levels: